HussainAdam-25/Contacts_Project/README.md

-# ☎️ People information management
+# ☎️ Contact information management

 * This is my first simple project using C# and 3-Tier Architecture.